ONSgeo/Earth-Observation/Documents/Google_Earth_Engine.md

 In order to access the EE Code Editor using the ONS custom google account, you will require a Google Cloud Titan security key.
 One can obtain the key through Service Desk.

+The Python API alternative to Earth Engine Javascript API is Google Colaboratory.

 ## Google Colaboratory 'Colab'

 Colaboratory, or "Colab" for short, allows you to write and execute Python in your browser, with: